How to Investigate Animal Cruelty in NY State – A Manual of Procedures

 • No shelter available.

-• Horses’ hooves may be long or turned up indicating a lack of exercise and other forms of severe neglect.
+• Horses’ hooves may be long or turned up indicating a lack of exercise and lack of farrier care.

 • Animals may have sores on their bodies.

 1. Talk to the local humane agency staff to determine if they are able to care for large animals.
-If they are not, ask if they can assist by coordinating a group of farmers, horse owners, or stables, that might board the animals while the case is in litigation.
+If they are not, ask if they can assist by coordinating a group of farmers, horse owners, or stables that might house the animals while the case is in litigation.

 2. Talk to the District Attorney’s office to see if it can assist with plans to care for the animals once they are secured.